Henry Ughtred: Shipowner and shipbuilder

 As a shipowner, Ughtred knew that sailors who had been paid off after a voyage ran a risk of becoming unemployed and classed as vagabonds.
 Southampton, where he lived for several years, had experienced this problem in the early 1580s.
-Ughtred was well aware that ships were sometimes left to rot in the harbour because the owners could not pay the cost of repairs.
+Ughtred was aware that ships were sometimes left to rot in the harbour because the owners could not pay the cost of repairs.
 In August 1582, Henry Knollys informed Sir Francis Walsingham that a Breton ship he had brought into Hampton had remained there for four years without being claimed.
 Knollys had then given her to Ughtred, who had no sooner had her repaired than the former owners demanded her back.

 The embargo on sending ships to sea, following Philip II's acquisition of Portugal, would have involved Ughtred in serious loss had he not been allowed, "in consideration of his great charges sustained in building of sundry ships and furnishing of them to the seas", to send out the Galleon (500 tons), the Elizabeth (140 tons) and the Joan (80 tons).
-A licence he had received to export 500 quarters of wheat to Portugal was cancelled owing to the political situation, however he was permitted to send the same amount to Ireland.
+A licence he had received to export 500 quarters of wheat to Portugal was cancelled owing to the political situation; howeverm he was permitted to send the same amount to Ireland.

 In 1582 one of his vessels, the Ughtred or Bear, valued at £6,035, acted as flagship to Edward Fenton's unsuccessful voyage, and was renamed the Leicester, presumably in honour of Robert Dudley, 1st Earl of Leicester, the principal shareholder in the adventure.
 The Leicester sailed with Sir Sir Francis Drake in 1585-6, and was one of his west-country squadron against the Spanish Armada, later possibly taking part in Thomas Cavendish's last voyage.
 Some of Ughtred's other ships were engaged in voyages to the west.
 In 1582 he petitioned the Privy Council claiming compensation for losses he had sustained in Spain and the West Indies.

 Ughtred was involved in a number of lawsuits as a result of his trading ventures.
-In November 1582 the Spanish ambassador informed Lord Burghley that "a ship or two", owned by Mr. Ughtred of Southampton, had robbed off Newfoundland more than 20 ships belonging to the King of Spain, and that the Admiralty court had awarded one of these, "laden with fish and grease", to Ughtred, his ships having brought her into Bristol.
-Over a year later Francisco Hernandez of Viana, was still attempting to get compensation for this or another attack on Portuguese ships off Newfoundland.
+In November 1582 the Spanish ambassador informed Burghley that "a ship or two" owned by Ughtred had robbed off Newfoundland more than 20 ships belonging to the king of Spain, and that the Admiralty court had awarded one of these, "laden with fish and grease", to Ughtred, his ships having brought her into Bristol.
+Over a year later Francisco Hernandez of Viana was still attempting to get compensation for this or another attack on Portuguese ships off Newfoundland.